ellisabeta/m320-oop-java/README.md

 ### Initial ClassDiagram
 ![M320-Project-ClassDiagramm-initial.drawio.png](src/main/java/project/songsLibrary/Diagramms/M320-Project-ClassDiagramm-initial.drawio.png)

+### End Class Diagram

+### Sequence Diagram

+### Design Pattern
+My application is based on a builder design pattern in java.
+It is based on that entities are being created with their properties and relationships.
+All entities are constructed and created on their own and no implementation is really done much, except when implementing the interfaces or exceptions.
+As an example: creating entities like Songs, Artists, Playlist, Album and their relations make it a builder design pattern.

 ### Set up
 **Backend** of the project is in <u>/src/main/java/project.songsLibrary</u>
 The frontend of the project is located in <u>/src/main/project-frontend-songsLibrary</u>